hardwario/bc-website/content/doc/integrations/grafana-for-visualization.md

         pm2 start /usr/bin/python3 --name "mqtt2influxdb" -- /usr/local/bin/mqtt2influxdb -c /etc/bigclown/mqtt2influxdb.yml

-{{% note "info" %}}For show temperatures from database in CSV format use this command:
+{{% note "info" %}}If you want to see temperature records from database in CSV format, use this command:

     influx -database node -execute "select * from temperature;" -format csv

 {{% /note %}}

+5. Save PM2 configuration:

+        pm2 save

-{{% note "info" %}}After change configuration file you must restart service:
+{{% note "info" %}}You must restart the service when you change the configuration file:
     pm2 restart mqtt2influxdb
 {{% /note %}}

 ## Configure the Grafana.